Main Content

 This class is part of the NJDEP Qualified Environmental Air Compliance Auditor Program.

-The purpose of this program is to provide background on the New Jersey Pollution Prevention Act (N.J.S.A.
-13:1D-35 et. seq.) and regulations (N.J.A.C.
-7:1K et.seq.) to maintain compliance.
-You will be given a refresher on the Pollution Prevention Planning process, including specific guidance on materials accounting, units of production, and total cost accounting.
-You will learn how to fill out the P2 Plan Summary and P2 Progress Report.
-The more straightforward alternative (the P2-115 Form) to completing Section Cs and Ds of the P2 Progress Report will also be covered.
-Those facilities that are required to report at least one form R to the Federal TRI program are also covered by the P2 Planning requirements.
-Even if a facility reports on only one TRI chemical on a Form R, a plan must be prepared for all TRI chemicals used in quantities over NJ threshold.
+This program is designed to give background on the Pollution Prevention (P2) Act (N.J.S.A.
+13:1D-35 et. seq.) and its regulations (N.J.A.C.
+7:1K et. seq.).
+Attendees will be provided with a guide through the 12 steps of Pollution Prevention Planning including: identifying sources, cost analysis, setting goals, summarizing the plan, and tracking progress.
+The course will also show a step-by-step walkthrough of P2 Plan Summary and Release and Pollution Prevention Report (RPPR) part A and B filing.
+The more straightforward alternative (the P2-115 form) to completing sections C and D of the P2 Progress Report will also be covered.
+Facilities that are required to report at least one Form R to the Federal TRI program are also covered by the P2 Planning requirements.
+Even if a facility reports on only one TRI chemical on a Form R, a Plan must be prepared for all TRI chemicals used in quantities over the NJ threshold.

 Featured Topics

-- How to Prepare a Pollution Prevention Plan
+- Display how to prepare a Pollution Prevention Plan

 - Results of the First Cycle of Pollution Prevention Planning